 I have also been working on research problems that arise in large-scale data management scenarios in the cloud.
 My research group and I have therefore been developing an open-source distributed data management system called XDB.
 XDB is designed to analyze data in parallel on cloud deployments composed of commodity hardware and slow networks.
 One of the major contributions of XDB is a locality-aware and elastic partitioning scheme that minimizes the communication costs for data-intensive analytical workloads resulting in a significant speed-up compared to existing partitioning schemes.
 We have received a best paper award at the IEEE Big Data 2014 conference and a best demo award at SIGMOD 2014 conference for our research results in this area.

-Another line of research at Brown is about data management techniques to better support human-in-the-loop data exploration and machine learning (ML) workloads over large amounts of data.
+Another line of the lab is about data management techniques to better support human-in-the-loop data exploration workloads over large amounts of data.

-To that end, we have started to build a system called Vizdom that allows users to visually compose and execute complex analytical workflows on interactive whiteboards (e.g., a Microsoft Surface device).
-The backend of our system extends state of the art approximate query processing techniques to leverage perceptual effects in order to run the computations at interactive speeds.
+To that end, we are collaboration with the data management labs of Brown and MIT on a system in called Vizdom that allows users to visually compose and execute complex analytical workflows on interactive whiteboards (e.g., a Microsoft Surface device).
+The backend of the system extends state of the art approximate query processing techniques to leverage perceptual effects in order to run the computations at interactive speeds.
 This work received a best demo award at the VLDB 2015 conference.

 Other Research Projects

-Other research projects are in the area of data integration as well as in the area of benchmarking and testing complement my profile.
+Other research projects are in the area of data integration as well as in the area of benchmarking and testing complement the profile.